Enrolling in this program

 Oct 1 - Overseas international applicants

 There are no summer admissions.
-The program director will inform applicants of the admission decision for fall semester by July 1st and for spring semester by November 30th.
+The CSC department Graduate Program Director will inform applicants of the admission decision for fall semester by July 1st and for spring semester by November 30th.

 A complete application file consists of two parts (three for international students.)
 Begin the application process by first applying online using the online graduate application.
 All application materials become the property of Metropolitan State University and are not returned.
 All application materials must be received in the Graduate Studies Office by the application deadline, and will be made available to the MSCS Graduate Admissions Committee for review.